ojipadeson/NLP-SST-AdvanceBert/README.md

 The **accuracy, score metrics** will be shown on ```logs(stdout)```, and ```prediction.tsv``` will be saved in ```./output```

+**If you want to simply get all models run on a GPU server using jupyter notebook, simply do:**
+1. Fork the repo to your Github
+2. Change the first line of RUN_ALL.ipynb to your Github username and token
+3. Click ```>run all``` and wait

 ## Test on Windows
 ```
 python test.py --albert
 ```
 Obviously you can change ```albert``` to any similar model stored in ```./output```

-You may encounter OSerror for pytorch < 1.3, because .pth file is larger than 2GB.
+You may encounter OSerror for pytorch < 1.4, because .pth file is larger than 2GB.
 If that happened it's recommended to test Bert & Roberta model for the first step

 ---